Check out these Broadway and Off-Broadway shows based on books

 Midnight in the Garden of Good and Evil

 Southern charm hides sinister secrets.
 That's the theme of Midnight in the Garden of Good and Evil, a nonfiction novel by John Berendt about the fallout from a Savannah, Georgia, resident being accused of murder.
-Soon, everyone's secrets begin to spill — and they'll be spilling out on stage when the musical adaptation arrives on Broadway in 2025.
+Soon, the secrets of many of Savannah's eccentric characters begin to spill — and they'll be spilling out on stage when the musical adaptation arrives on Broadway in 2025.

 Check back for information on Midnight in the Garden of Good and Evil tickets on New York Theatre Guide.